MANAGING BOARD LEVEL

 Managing Editor (1 POSITION AVAILABLE)

 The managing editor of The Eye supervises the entire production of the magazine.
-He or she works with the deputy editors and art director to plan all editorial and visual content, determine each week’s theme, and run workshops with writers.
+He or she works with the deputy editors and other section leaders to plan all editorial and visual content, determine each week’s coverage, and run workshops with writers.
 The managing editor makes sure each issue's production is on track by working with editors to oversee scheduling and final production.
-The managing editor makes final decisions regarding content and art before the magazine is published.
+The managing editor, along with Spectator’s managing editor, makes final decisions regarding content and art before the magazine is published.
 The managing editor conceives of long-term projects such as expanding readership by creating initiatives such as Eye events and marketing materials.
 The managing editor is ultimately the face of The Eye and is in charge of maintaining the magazine's consistent voice, reputation, and relevance around campus.

 deputy BOARD LEVEL

 The Features Editor is in charge of planning four features for each week, working directly with writers to conceptualize and plan the story, workshop the story, coordinating the art for each piece with the art director, and edit the pieces on production night. creating or procuring art for each week's features.